 I don’t think anybody stopped to consider if they were well off or not, and the house that you live in was basically the same as everybody else’s.

 Today, I understand that this area of London is now for people who have money.
 It’s funny how things change.

-I met my first best friend, Reggie, when I was still in the infant school at the age of 5.
-I was running in the street outside St. Augustine’s Church and I fell on the freshly tarmacked and pebbled stoned road.
+As I stated in a previous chapter.
+I met my first best friend, Reggie, when I was still in infant school at the age of 5-6 or so.
+I was running in the street outside St. Augustine’s Church and I fell on the fresh tar and pebbled stoned road.
 My left knee was opened up.
-I bleed everywhere.
+I bled everywhere.
 To this day I still have the scar.
-Reggie, who was my age, helped me back to the school about a block , where we got it looked after.
+Reggie, who was my age, helped me back to the school about a block, where we got it looked after.
 We were very close friends for many years after that.

 Mum and dad did not like me hanging out with Reggie.
 I still don’t know why to this day.
 Reggie and I went basically everywhere together.
 If there was trouble, we were involved.

 When we were about seven on one Friday after school, we took Pamela Owen across the road from school into the church gardens, where we proceeded to pull down her knickers and then…. we ran away!
 (That was the first and only time that I did that ! )

 The following week on Monday we were too scared to go into the school, in case Pamela had told anybody.
 So for that whole week we “ Hopped the wag from school “.
 So then the following Monday when we went to school, nothing was said.
 We couldn’t believe it.